 At UPMC Heart and Vascular Institute, we provide comprehensive, life-saving heart attack care from diagnosis through treatment and recovery.

 A heart attack, which is also called a myocardial infarction, is a life-threatening condition that occurs when blood flow through one or more of the arteries leading to your heart is blocked.
 Blockages inside your arteries are most often caused by a buildup of a cholesterol-containing substance called plaque.

 When blood flow to your heart is interrupted, parts of your heart muscle can be damaged or destroyed.
 This damage can lead to other heart problems, including:

-If you experience heart attack symptoms, call 911 immediately and ask to be taken to one of UPMC Pinnacle's hospitals with 24/7 heart catheterization services:
+If you experience heart attack symptoms, call 911 immediately and ask to be taken to one of UPMC in central Pa.'s hospitals with 24/7 heart catheterization services:

 Heart attack symptoms vary from person to person.
 For example, some people may not notice any symptoms at all or have mild warning signs in advance, while others have sudden, severe symptoms.
 If you have one or more of the following symptoms, you may be experiencing a heart attack:

 If you have had a previous heart attack or have been diagnosed with coronary artery disease, you are at a higher risk of experiencing a heart attack.
 Other risk factors include:

 Concerned about your risk for heart attack or coronary artery disease?
 Ask your doctor if a Coronary Calcium Screening is right for you.